 Johnson & Wales University's English as a Second Language program allows students to focus on the areas where they need the most improvement, while also allowing them to take regular classes in an undergraduate degree program.
 This flexibility provides students with the most efficient transition into college.
 Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
 In addition to accepting standardized TOEFL results, the University administers its own TOEFL.
+Students may request to take the Institutional TOEFL only once, prior to the start of classes.
 Students who submit proof of English proficiency may go directly into regular academic course work.